Altai Mountains: Geography

-Those of Bashkaus, Chulyshman, and Chulcha, all three leading to the alpine lake of Teletskoye (length, 80 km; maximum width, 5 km; elevation, 520 m; area, 230.8 sqkm; maximum depth, 310 m; mean depth, 200 m), are inhabited by Telengit people.
+The areas of the Bashkaus, Chulyshman, and Chulcha, all three leading to the alpine lake of Teletskoye (length, 80 km; maximum width, 5 km; elevation, 520 m; area, 230.8 sqkm; maximum depth, 310 m; mean depth, 200 m), are inhabited by Telengit people.
 The shores of the lake rise almost sheer to over 1,800 m.
-From this lake issues the Biya, which joins the Katun at Biysk, and then meanders through the prairies of the north-west of the Altai.
+From this lake issues the Biya, which joins the Katun at Biysk, and then meanders through the prairies north-west of the Altai.

-Farther north the Altai highlands are continued in the Kuznetsk district, which has a slightly different geological aspect, but belongs to the Altai system.
-But the Abakan River, which rises on the western shoulder of the Sayan mountains, belongs to the system of the Yenisei.
-The Kuznetsk Ala-tau range, on the left bank of the Abakan, runs north-east into the government of Yeniseisk, while a complexus of mountains (Chukchut, Salair, Abakan) fills up the country northwards towards the Trans-Siberian Railway and westwards towards the Ob.
+Farther north the Altai highlands is the Kuznetsk district, which has a slightly different geological aspect, but belongs to the Altai system.
+The Abakan River, which rises on the western shoulder of the Sayan mountains, belongs to the system of the Yenisei.
+The Kuznetsk Ala-tau range, on the left bank of the Abakan, runs north-east into the government of Yeniseisk, while a complex of mountains (Chukchut, Salair, Abakan) fills up the country northwards towards the Trans-Siberian Railway and westwards towards the Ob.

 The Ek-tagh or Mongolian Altai, which separates the Khovd basin on the north from the Irtysh basin on the south, is a true border-range, in that it rises in a steep and lofty escarpment from the Dzungarian depression (470-900 m), but descends on the north by a relatively short slope to the plateau (1,150-1,680 m) of north-western Mongolia.
 East of 94° E the range is continued by a double series of mountain chains, all of which exhibit less sharply marked orographical features and are at considerably lower elevations.
 The slopes of the constituent chains of the system are inhabited principally by nomadic Kyrgyz.

 The five highest mountains of the Altai are: